100 Notable alumni of

 -

 Richard Matthew Stallman, also known by his initials, rms, is an American free software movement activist and programmer.
 He campaigns for software to be distributed in such a manner that its users have the freedom to use, study, distribute, and modify that software.
-Software that ensures these freedoms is termed free software.
-Stallman launched the GNU Project, founded the Free Software Foundation (FSF) in October 1985, developed the GNU Compiler Collection and GNU Emacs, and wrote the GNU General Public License.
+Software which ensures these freedoms is termed free software.
+Stallman launched the GNU Project, founded the Free Software Foundation (FSF) in October 1985, developed the GNU Compiler Collection and GNU Emacs, and wrote all versions of the GNU General Public License.

 -